HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                     ]
                 },
                 connections: [
-                    '➡️ You manually link this to Products to create "Billing Links"', '➡️ Used by Pricing Options to calculate insurance reimbursement', '➡️ Determines how much money you receive from insurance' ]
+                    '➡️ You manually link this to Products to create "Billing Approvals"', '➡️ Used by Pricing Options to calculate insurance reimbursement', '➡️ Determines how much money you receive from insurance' ]